markCwatson/mgrok/docs/tunneling.md

 ## 3. TCP proxy data path

-When a user connects to an exposed port on the server, the server creates a new smux stream to the client and sends information about which proxy was requested.
+When a user connects to an exposed port on the server, the server creates a new smux stream to the client and sends information about which proxy was requested (over port 9000 by default).

 ### Server side: incoming connection handling